fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/transactions-by-account.md

 :::

-## Exporting Your Transactions by Account Report
+## Exporting your Transactions by Account Report

 Fiskl makes it easy to share and further analyze your report: